troyyoungblood/20201121Homework_TDY/README.md

 The second task was to help a small, rural town modernize its vote counting process.

 The analysis is to be conducted on a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+The dataset was so large that it would not upload into GitHub.
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 The task is to create a Python script that analyzes the votes and calculates each of the following:

 	The total number of votes cast